Gulsat Aygen

 Gülşat Aygen is a Turkish linguist, educator, author, editor, and translator.
 Aygen's research agenda includes both theoretical and applied linguistics, encompassing morphosyntax, language education, and many Turkic languages, particularly Turkish, her native language.
 She is currently a distinguished teaching professor of linguistics at Northern Illinois University.

 Aygen's wider intellectual interests have led her to translate dozens of articles, a book, and edit many translated books from English to Turkish, transcribe and edit old Ottoman manuscripts.
 The 8th edition of her translation of Elias Canetti’s Crowds and Power was published in 1998.

 Education

-Aygen received her BA in 1996 and her MA in 1998 from Bogazici University, Istanbul, Turkey.
+Aygen received her BA in 1996 and her MA in 1998 from Boğaziçi University, Istanbul, Turkey.
 She received her Ph.D. in linguistics from Harvard University, after completing her graduate studies at Harvard and MIT (1998–2002).
 Her formal advisors were primarily Jim C-T Huang of Harvard and Shigeru Miyagawa of MIT.
 Noam Chomsky was her informal advisor.